qazasd2518995/Linebot/STUDENT_GUIDE.md

 1. Check your System Prompt in the registration
 2. You can update it by re-registering with the same name

+### Can't find Messaging API option?

+1. Make sure you created a LINE Official Account first
+2. Go to Official Account Manager → Settings → Messaging API
+3. Enable Messaging API there first

 ---

 ## Sharing Your Bot

 ### Get Your Bot's QR Code

-1. Go to LINE Developer Console
+1. Go to LINE Developers Console
 2. Open your channel → Messaging API tab
 3. Screenshot or download the QR code